utxostack/utxo-stack-doc/docs/da-layer.md

 The DA chain uses a similar architecture to the App Chain, but extends the consensus mechanism and P2P network protocols to support the DA layer functionality.

 The DA chain's block structure is consistent with the App Chain.
-However, the meaning of the `tx_root` field has changed.
-In the DA chain, the system calculates `merkle_hash(tx_root, tx_blob_root)` as the new da_tx_root.
-This modification allows the DA chain to incorporate both transaction data and blob data into a single Merkle root, ensuring efficient verification of both types of data within the block structure.
+However, the meaning of the tx_root field has changed.
+In the DA chain, the new field da_tx_root is calculated from the tx_root and the tx_blob_root using merkle_hash(tx_root, tx_blob_root).
+This modification allows the DA chain to generate Merkle proofs for blobs, which are used in data sampling and data submission verification.

 ```rust
 // app chain